On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: The Connection Through Neptune

-In principle, this would restrict the 4:3 MMR to Twotinos with librations smaller than $95^{\circ}$ (i.e. Twotinos in the leading and trailing islands); however, objects where librations of $\phi_{4:3}$ go beyond $360^{\circ}$ are not circulating in the most conventional sense, as they will be going always forward exactly once, for Twotinos whose libration relative to Neptune lies between $95^{\circ}$ and $275^{\circ}$, or twice, for Twotinos that librate between $275^{\circ}$ and $360^{\circ}$, and then they will circulate backwards the same number of turns, always being bound by up to $890^{\circ}$; therefore, from here on we will call this behavior as a MMR regardless of the amplitude of libration of $\phi_{4:3}$.
-The resulting resonant effect will be present (as we will prove in Section \ref{Sec:DynamicalSignificance}), though diluted, similar to the weakening present in higher-order MMRs \citep[such as the 5:3, 7:4, etc., see e.g.,][]{Tamayo25}.
+In principle, this would restrict the 4:3 MMR to Twotinos with librations smaller than $95^{\circ}$ (i.e. Twotinos in the leading and trailing islands); however, objects where librations of $\phi_{4:3}$ go beyond $360^{\circ}$ are not circulating in the most conventional sense, as they will be going always forward exactly once, for Twotinos whose libration relative to Neptune lies between $95^{\circ}$ and $275^{\circ}$, or twice, for Twotinos that librate between $275^{\circ}$ and $360^{\circ}$, and then they will circulate backwards the same number of turns, always being bound by up to $890^{\circ}$. \ccc{Therefore, regardless of the amplitude of libration of $\phi_{4:3}$, we will consider such particles as resonant as long as $\phi_{4:3}$ is bounded inside those limits.
+Despite the large libration amplitude,} the resulting resonant effect will be present (as we will prove in Section \ref{Sec:DynamicalSignificance}), though diluted, similar to the weakening present in higher-order MMRs \citep[such as the 5:3, 7:4, etc., see e.g.,][]{Tamayo25}.

-Technically, the 4:3 MMR is a 6:4:3 three-body resonance between Neptune:Pluto:Twotinos, but the effects of Neptune on the Twotinos and Pluto through the 2:1 (6:3) and 3:2 (6:4) MMRs have been studied extensively \citep[e.g.,][]{Williams71,Malhotra96,Gallardo98,Nesvorny01,Kotoulas05}, thus it is easier to consider the effects of the 4:3 resonance as an isolated two-body resonance than to examine the full scope of the 6:4:3 three-body resonance.